Richard Maibaum: Paramount

 With this experience under his belt, Maibaum returned to Hollywood for a contract at Paramount as a producer and screenwriter.

 He wrote and produced his first picture, O.S.S.
 (1946), which starred Alan Ladd in a fictional story of the newly formed Office of Strategic Services, the precursor to the CIA.
-This was the beginning of his fruitful association with Alan Ladd.
+This was the beginning of his fruitful association with Ladd.

 Maibaum was producer on the John Farrow-directed The Big Clock (1948).
 He produced The Sainted Sisters (1948) with Veronica Lake, and Bride of Vengeance (1949) for director Mitchell Leisen.

 He wrote and produced The Great Gatsby (1949) also with Alan Ladd and co-written with Yale-educated Cyril Hume.
 John Farrow, original director of the project, quit after a casting dispute with Maibaum and was replaced by Elliott Nugent.

 Maibaum wrote and produced Song of Surrender (1949) for Leisen.
 He produced Dear Wife (1949), then did two more with Leisen: No Man of Her Own (1950) and Captain Carey, U.S.A.
 (1950) with Ladd.